This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 The NoPhone: Cure for Phone Addiction?

 the nophoneAdvertising art directors Van Gould and Chris Sheldon created the NoPhone as a “cure for phone addiction.”
 They fully acknowledge that the product is a novelty item, calling the business “the largest fake phone company in the world.”
 The accolades are pouring in: CNET called the NoPhone the “most useless gift since the Pet Rock,” and PC Advisor called it “the most useless gadget of 2015.”
-Gould and Sheldon call themselves “genius idiots!”
+Gould and Sheldon call themselves “genius weirdos!”

 Whether it’s a joke or a serious “cure” for phone addiction, the guys tapped a nerve.
 They raised over $20K on Kickstarter to get the business rolling, and they’re selling like hotcakes on Amazon.
 People are reacting to phone over-use and sending a message by giving their friends the NoPhone as a gag gift.